Seth MacFarlane: Record deal and albums

 In 2010, MacFarlane signed a record deal with Universal Republic Records.
 He released his debut album, Music Is Better Than Words, in 2011.
 The album is a big band/standards album drawing on his training in and attraction to "the Great American Songbook and particularly the early- to late-'50s era of orchestration".
 The album featured duets with Norah Jones and Sara Bareilles.
 It was nominated in the Best Traditional Pop Vocal Album and the Best Engineered Album, Non-Classical categories at the 54th Grammy Awards.
 It received a score of 52 out of 100 on Metacritic's compilation of music critic reviews.
 In 2014, he released his second studio album and first Christmas album Holiday for Swing.
 It received mostly positive reviews.
 In 2015, his third studio album No One Ever Tells You was nominated for a Grammy Award for Best Traditional Pop Vocal Album.
 In 2016, he was honored by Barbara Sinatra at the 28th annual Frank Sinatra Celebrity Invitational.

 He released his fourth studio album, In Full Swing, in 2017, again featuring songs composed by Joel McNeely.
 Three singles were released from it: "That Face", "Almost Like Being in Love", and "Have You Met Miss Jones?"
 The album was nominated for two Grammy Awards for Best Traditional Pop Vocal Album and Best Arrangement, Instrumental and Vocals.
 In 2019, for his fifth studio album Once in a While, MacFarlane worked with composer Andrew Cottee.

 In 2020, MacFarlane released his sixth studio album, Great Songs from Stage & Screen, with composer Bruce Broughton, who he works with on The Orville, to compose the album.
 Like his previous four albums, he recorded a majority of the songs at Abbey Road Studios.
 However, much of the album's post-production work was done at home due to the COVID-19 pandemic.
-In 2022, he released his seventh studio album, Blue Skies.
-In November 2023, MacFarlane released a collaborative Christmas album with Gillies titled We Wish You the Merriest.
+In 2022, MacFarlane released his seventh studio album, Blue Skies.
+In November 2023, he released a collaborative Christmas album with Gillies titled We Wish You the Merriest.
 The lead single of the same name was dropped on the day of the announcement.

 In June 2025, MacFarlane released his ninth album, Lush Life: The Lost Sinatra Arrangements.
 The album, conducted by John Wilson, features music originally arranged by Nelson Riddle, Billy May, and Don Costa for Frank Sinatra, but were never produced, and were discovered by MacFarlane in Sinatra's library of music material.
+MacFarlane released his tenth album, a cover album of songs originally recorded by the Muppets, entitled Seth MacFarlane Sings the Muppets, on September 18, 2026.